How to Become an Alabama School Counselor

 Step Two:

-You will need to have at least two years of educational experience completed with satisfactory referrals.
+You must have at least two years of educational experience on your resume.

 Step Three:

-You will need to complete a minimum of 30 clock hours of supervised, direct service work in individual and group counseling with early childhood (elementary) and secondary school students.
+You must complete a minimum of 30 clock hours of supervised, direct service work in individual and group counseling with early childhood (elementary) and secondary school students.
 This step is usually coordinated by your school counseling program college advisor.

 Step Four:

 You must complete a supervised P-12 school-based internship of at least 300 clock hours.
-This internship must begin subsequent to the completion of the practicum which shall require the future counselor to perform all the activites that a school counselor is expected to perform.
+This internship must begin following the completion of a practicum, a period of practical learning that allows you to explore the activities that you’ll perform as a school counselor.

 Step Five:

 You will need to have your fingerprints taken for a criminal history background check.
-Visit this webpage to complete your fingerprint and background check.
+You must register for your background check through the Alabama State Department of Education (ALSDE) Identity Management (AIM) portal.

 Step Six: